The Non-Orientable Topology of Condorcet's Paradox: Results

-In other words, the reference orientation is an ordering of the vertices such that the alternatives appear lexicographically in the same order that they appear in the corresponding strict order or preference cycle.
-For instance, the strict order $a \prec b \prec c$, induces the lexicographic order $[ab, bc, ac]$ on the corresponding vertices.
-Moreover, a preference cycle $a \prec b \prec c \prec a$ having the reference orientation corresponding to $[ab, bc, ca]$ is well-defined because even though the cycle can be written as $b \prec c \prec a \prec b$ (with reference orientation corresponding to $[bc,ca,ab]$), both orientations turn out to be equal, i.e., both clockwise or both anticlockwise.
-See Figure \ref{fig:nerve-u-oriented} for an illustration of this for $\Nerve{\U}$.
+See Figure~\ref{fig:nerve-u-oriented} for an illustration of the reference orientation of $\Nerve{\U}$.
+To summarise, the reference orientation is an ordering of the vertices such that the alternatives appear lexicographically in the same order that they appear in the corresponding strict order or preference cycle.
+For instance, the strict order $a \prec b \prec c$ induces the lexicographic order $[ab, bc, ac]$ on the corresponding vertices.
+Moreover, a preference cycle $a \prec b \prec c \prec a$ having the reference orientation corresponding to $[ab, bc, ca]$ is well-defined because even though the cycle can be written as $b \prec c \prec a \prec b$ (with reference orientation corresponding to $[bc,ca,ab]$), the resulting orientation remains unchanged (i.e., both are clockwise or counterclockwise).
+See~Figure \ref{fig:nerve-arrow-realised} for an illustration of the reference orientation of $\Nerve{\V}$.